Shandeep-Raula/Automated-Databricks-Lakeflow-Declarative-Pipeline-with-Medallion-Architecture-and-Autoloader/README.md

-Automated Databricks Lakeflow Declarative Pipeline with Medallion Architecture and Autoloader

 #  Automated Databricks Lakeflow Declarative Pipeline with Medallion Architecture and Autoloader

 This project implements a full **Medallion Architecture pipeline** on Databricks using **Delta Live Tables (DLT)**.
 It ingests raw sales CSV files, cleans and standardizes them, joins dimensions, and produces Gold-level business KPIs using materialized views — ready for dashboards and analytics.